 Lee Vining Airport, located in Lee Vining, is designated as a "Limited Use-Recreational Access" facility serving the general aviation public.
 It is owned and operated by Mono County.
 The airport provides convenient access for recreation and tourism, as well as emergency access for medical activities.

 The airport has three hangars and seven tie-downs; currently no aircraft are based there.
-The airport has a pilot-activated lighting system and a navigational beacon but no aviation fuel is available.
+The airport has a pilot-activated lighting system and a navigational beacon, but no aviation fuel is available.
 The airport is located at an elevation of 6,802 feet.
 In 2012, the airport reported 2000 aircraft operations; all 2000 were general aviation itinerant flights.

 Recent improvements at the airport included replacing the runway with a properly graded one that is 4,940 feet long and 60 feet wide and installing paved overruns at both ends of the runway.
 Future improvements include a full-length parallel taxiway, lighting enhancements, perimeter fencing and a card access control gate, and an automatic weather observation system.
-The short-term capital improvement program for Lee Vining Airport, including improvements and maintenance projects, is included in Chapter 5, Action Element.
+The short-term capital improvement program for Lee Vining Airport, including improvements and maintenance projects, is included in Chapter 6, Action Element.